What is A Mummy MOT?

 You will be asked lots of questions in order to get a better understanding of your body and any concerns you may have.
 Then your posture, breathing, abdominal muscles and pelvic floor function will be assessed in greater detail.
 The aim is to help you to get back to normal and to prevent long term health complaints related to childbirth.

-It is performed at Sunderland Physiotherapy Clinic by either Lindsey or Sharon, Specialist Women’s Health Physiotherapists.
-They were trained by Maria Elliot (based at Harley Street London).
-She is one of the leading experts in Women’s Health Physiotherapy and founder of The Mummy MOT.
+It is performed at Sunderland Physiotherapy Clinic by Lindsey, a specialist Women’s Health Physiotherapist.
+She was trained by Maria Elliot (based at Harley Street London), one of the leading experts in Women’s Health Physiotherapy and founder of The Mummy MOT.
 See what she says about it here.

 What does the assessment involve?